 Plato’s Life and Works – Plato “was born into an influential family … of Athens.”
 Athens was at the center of the Greek miracle, the use of reason to understand the world.
 He was especially influenced by Socrates, but after Athens lost the twenty-seven year Peloponnesian War with Sparta, Socrates came under suspicion and was eventually condemned to death.
 [Here is my summary of the trial of Socrates.]

 Socrates was interested in political and ethical matters, especially about whether the Sophists were correct in defending moral (cultural) relativism.
 [This is the idea that morality is relative to, conditioned by, or dependent upon cultural conventions.]
 Socrates believed that the use of reason could resolve philosophical questions, especially if one employed the method of rational argument and counter-argument; the Socratic method uses a series of questions and answers designed to uncover the truth.

 Metaphysical Background: The Forms – Plato is not a theist or polytheist, and he is certainly not a biblical theist.
-When he talks of the divine he is referring to reason (logos), a principle that organizes the world from preexisting matter.
+When he talks about the divine he is referring to reason (logos), a principle that organizes the world from preexisting matter.
 What is most distinctive about Plato’s philosophy is his theory of forms, although his description of forms isn’t precise.
 But Plato thought that knowledge is an active process through which we organize and classify our perceptions.
 Forms are ideas or concepts which have at least 4 aspects: